Deferring or declining your offer

 Deferment is NOT available in the following programs:

-- AX5 - Bachelor of Music Theatre
+- AY5 - Bachelor of Contemporary Performance Practice

 - YD4 - Graduate Diploma of Psychology